Crawfordsburn

-Crawfordsburn is a village in County Down, Northern Ireland.
+Crawfordsburn, in an area historically Ballymullan (Baile Uí Mhaoláin), is a village in County Down, Northern Ireland.
 The village, which is now effectively a commuter town, lies between Holywood and Bangor to the north of the A2 road, about 4 km west of Bangor city centre.
 Bounded to the north and north east by Crawfordsburn Country Park, the village attracts many visitors.
-It had a population of 632 people in the 2021 Census. the village is served by the nearby Helen's Bay railway station.
+It had a population of 632 people in the 2021 census. the village is served by the nearby Helen's Bay railway station.

 History

-Before the Plantation of Ulster, the area of Crawfordsburn was known as Ballymullan (Baile Uí Mhaoláin).
-It was named after a stream which flows through the village.